 Economic Order Quantity (EOQ)

-EOQ is a method used to determine the optimal amount of raw materials to be ordered each time an order is placed.
+EOQ is a method for determining the optimal amount of raw materials to order each time an order is placed.
 The goal of EOQ is to minimize the total cost of inventory, which includes storage costs, ordering costs, and stock shortage costs.

-Using a mathematical formula, companies can calculate the ideal order quantity that balances between ordering frequency and storage costs.
+Companies can use a mathematical formula to calculate the ideal order quantity that balances ordering frequency and storage costs.

 ABC analysis